Rian1010/Charity-Website/README.md

 The logic of this project is contained in all of the JavaScript files, which are located in the js folder that is in the assets folder.

 Various JavaScript effects have been implemented into this project in order to provide a pleasant user experience and make user interactions visually appealing and satisfying.

+### Logic of the Homepage
 As for the homepage, I have used multiple functions to include the desired functionalities.

 One example for it is that I used the constants, 'readBtn', 'more' and 'dots' to let a user trigger events on the web page.
 I connected the 'readBtn' variable to an event listener called 'click' and concatenated each of the three variables to innerText or style with a property, which I set equal to a variable to accomplish the effect that I wanted to bring forth.
 Furthermore,